oguzkagankoc/Interpol/README.md

 - PostgreSQL: The application uses PostgreSQL as the database management system.

-- RabbitMQ: The application utilizes RabbitMQ as a message broker for asynchronous communication between components.
+- HTML, CSS, JavaScript: The frontend of the application is built using HTML, CSS, and JavaScript, and utilizes the Bootstrap framework for styling and responsiveness.

 - Docker: The application is containerized using Docker for easy deployment and scalability.
 ## Getting Started

 1. Clone the repository: